About Heritage Education Funds

 Who needs to complete the Proof of Registration Form? +

-The Beneficiary (student) is required to complete the Personal Information section of the Proof of Registration form, sign, and date the form.
+The beneficiary (student) is required to complete the Personal Information section of the Proof of Registration form, sign, and date the form.
 The rest of the form must be completed, signed, and stamped/sealed by the Office of the Registrar at the post-secondary institution.

 Please note that the original completed Proof of Registration form must be mailed to us for processing.
-Alternatively, we will accept a faxed copy transmitted from the Office of the Registrar only accompanied by a cover letter.
+Alternatively, we will accept a faxed copy transmitted from the Office of the Registrar only accompanied by a cover page.
 If the Proof of Registration form has been amended in any way, we can only accept a faxed copy transmitted directly from the Office of the Registrar.

-What happens if my Beneficiary hasn't successfully completed the previous academic level? +
+What happens if my beneficiary hasn't successfully completed the previous academic level? +

-What if my Beneficiary has failed a course/year?
+What if my beneficiary has failed a course/year?
 Does he/she get penalized? +

 Mail: